Editor

 However, OpenAI seems to be experimenting a new feature that could act more as an interactive learning companion rather than a mere answer-generator.

-Let's "Study Together"
+Let's Get Into "Study Mode"

-According to TechCrunch, this potential new mode leans more toward guided learning, where the AI can asks questions and prompt the user for answers rather than passively providing them.
+Discovered by some ChatGPT subscribers a few weeks ago, OpenAI introduced "Study Mode", a new option in ChatGPT's toolkit where the AI can asks questions and prompt the user for answers rather than passively providing them.
 This encourages more active learning, where the user will be able to retain the information they're trying to understand.

-Instead of feeding the users notes and answers, this "Study Together" feature could potentially counter plagiarism or cheating because students are learning the material in order to respond to the AI's prompts, rather than just copying and pasting.
+Instead of feeding the users notes and answers, this feature could potentially counter plagiarism or cheating because students are learning the material in order to respond to the AI's prompts, rather than just copying and pasting.

 Stay updated with ProductNation on here, Instagram & TikTok as well.